apache/camel-karavan/karavan-vscode/README.md

 ## How to install

 1. Open your VS Code Integrated Development Environment (IDE).
 2. In the VS Code Activity Bar, select Extensions.
-(Alternately, press Ctrl+Shift+X).
+(Alternatively, press Ctrl+Shift+X).
 3. In the search bar, type **Karavan**
 4. In the **Apache Camel Karavan** box, click **Install**.